build-on-aws/bedrock-agents-infer-models/README.md

 ![ecr btn](streamlit_app/images/ecr_create_btn.png)

 - Provide a repo name.
-Lets call it `bedrock-agent-bedrock-agent-model-calls`.
+Lets call it `bedrock-agent-model-calls`.
 Leave the other options as default.
 Scroll to the bottom, then create the repository.

 ![ecr btcreaten](streamlit_app/images/ecr_create.png)